 With the end of the financial year approaching fast, it is time to start optimising your income tax.
-One way of doing this is by investing in Tax Free Savings Accounts (TFSAs) that I discussed in the article should I even bother with a TFSA?
-This option is geared towards middle to low income households.
-High income earners will need additional investment vehicles.
-This is where the Section 12J investments come in handy.
-The reason it is so attractive is because it has no contribution limit.
-This means that all contributions to a Section 12J investment is tax deductible.
+One way of doing this is by investing in Tax-Free Savings Accounts (TFSAs) that I discussed in the article should I even bother with a TFSA?
+This option is geared towards the middle to low-income households.
+High-income earners will need additional investment vehicles.
+This is where Section 12J investments come in handy.
+The reason it is so attractive is that it has no contribution limit.
+This means that all contributions to a Section 12J investment are tax deductible.
 First though, let’s look at what the Section 12J tax act is.

 What is Section 12J

 Section 12J investment is a way to spend venture capital while getting a tax break for your contributions.
 There are three parties involved in the transaction.
 The investor doing the venture capital investment, the 12J company managing the fund and the companies they invest in.
 The companies can be anything from restaurants to laundromats as long as their market cap is less than R50 million and they do not fall into the following categories:

 Section 12J did not really take off until 2014 when SARS changed the regulation to void tax if you remain invested for 5 years.
 At this time, you can sell the investment.
 However, you pay capital gains tax on a base cost of zero.
 In other words, on the full amount.

 Let’s look at an example.
 Suppose you wanted to invest R100 000 and you are earning more than R1.5 million per year.
 You get a tax break for the full R100 000, which is at the top tax bracket of 45%.
 You avoid paying R45 000 so you would have only had R55 000 left after tax.
 However, you get to invest the full R100 000.